top of page

 3 - We want to emphasize that Christmas is about God’s designs in providing for His children.

-One of the major pictures of God in the Scriptures is that of Father.
+One of the major descriptions of God in the Scriptures is that of Father.
 And as our Father, God is gracious and kind, providing for our needs in a multitude of ways.
-And for children, of the ways that God has designed for them to receive provision is through their parents.
+And for children, of all the ways God has designed for them to receive provision, the primary way is through their parents.

 Parents giving their children gifts is meant to teach and reinforce the truth that God is our Father and He meets our needs.